ahmedtarek26/cloud_basics_project/README.md

 # Cloud Performance Testing
+# Abstract
+This project for cloud basics subject in my Master's in DSAI **@UNITS** (University of Trieste) Mathematics, Informatics and Geoscience Faculity.

-This repository contains the implementation and results of a comprehensive cloud performance testing project comparing Virtual Machines (VMs) and Docker containers.
+The repository contains the implementation and results of a comprehensive cloud performance testing project comparing Virtual Machines (VMs) and Docker containers.
 ## Project Overview

 The objective of this project is to evaluate and compare the performance of virtual machines and Docker containers using various performance testing tools.
 The test environment consists of three nodes (master, node01, and node02) connected via a host-only network, alongside Docker containers for containerized performance testing.